Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility: Error analysis

-with $D_2 > 0, D_1 \in \reals, \tilde A \in \reals, N \in \mathbb{N}$ and $C_0, \dots, C_N$ are constants. \begin{proof} Under the assumptions of $h_1$ and $h_2$, this supremum will be bounded by a direct application of \Cref{parblow}.
-Next, we need to show that $M_{\alpha}$ are bounded on $\reals_+^2$ and behave as $\zeta$ and $\eta$ for fixed $K$ and $T$ respectively. \\[.5cm] In the following, $A$ denotes an arbitrary constant and $F$ an arbitrary polynomial of some degree.
+In the following, $A$ denotes an arbitrary constant and $F$ an arbitrary polynomial of some degree.
 They may be different on each use. \begin{enumerate}[label = (\arabic*), ref = \arabic*] \item Behaviour in $T$: Fix all variables as constant except $T$.
 Then we can write the partial derivatives as

 Expanding and collecting terms with $T$, we can write the partial derivatives in the form

 where $E_2 > 0$, $E_1 \in \reals$, $n \in \mathbb{N}$ and $c_0, \dots, c_n$ are constants.
 As $\zeta$ is a composition of polynomials and exponentials of $\tilde r(T)$, then it is bounded for any closed interval not containing $0$.
 Now since $\sup_{t \in [0, T]} (|r_t^d - r_t^f|) =:R < 1$ then $|\tilde r(T)| < R T$.
 Thus $\tilde r^i(T) = \littleo{T^i}$ and $\tilde r^i(T) = \littleoo{T^i}$.
 Hence $\zeta$ tends to $0$ as $T \downarrow 0$ or $T \to \infty$.
 Thus $\zeta$ is bounded on $\reals_+$. \item Behaviour in $K$: Now fix all variables as constant except $K$.
 Then the partial derivatives can be written as